Skip to main content

 • Each video presents a series of vignettes with questions to illustrate the application of FERPA in common situations.

-• If your job requires you to access student information through AIM, this training must be completed (within the past two years) before you may receive access rights.
+• If your job requires you to access student information through AIM, this training must be completed (within the past four years) before you may receive access rights.

 FERPA Training for Staff FERPA Training for Faculty